tommander/mahjongg/DEVELOPMENT.md

 1. Define the constant `languages` with translated texts for each language.
 2. Check the URL query variable "lang".
 If it exists and it's a known language, use it, otherwise use Czech.
-3. Create the language switcher content.
+3. Create language switcher buttons.
 4. Replace all texts in the DOM with translated texts.

 ## Releases